 Where provisions for child contact arrangements are made through the court, this does not always include grandparents.
-This can be extremely hard for the child, for whom maintaining a relationship with much loved grandparents can be a great comfort after the separation of their parents.
+This can be extremely hard for the child, for whom maintaining a relationship with much loved grandparents can be a great comfort after the separation.

-If you are seeking to enforce your Grandparents Rights, experiencing problems with access to your grandchild, or worried about the loss of contact due to the separation of their parents, the solicitors at Clifford Johnston are on hand to offer legal advice.
+If you are seeking to enforce your Grandparents Rights, experiencing problems with access to your grandchild, or worried about the loss of contact due to a separation, the solicitors at Clifford Johnston are on hand to offer legal advice

 Why Choose Clifford Johnston & Co?

 At Clifford Johnston, we appreciate the significant role you play as a grandparent.

 Unfortunately, the first family members to be alienated in a relationship breakdown are often grandparents.
 Our team of family law solicitors have extensive experience in helping clients in the same situation as you.

-Clifford Johnston can advise on the legal process and solutions available to you, to allow you to rebuild your relationship with your grandchildren and can advise grandparents who might want to look after a grandchild full-time.
+Clifford Johnston can advise on the legal process and solutions available to you, to allow you to rebuild your relationship with your grandchildren and can advise regarding Grandparents Rights for those who might want to look after a grandchild full-time.
 Based in Greater Manchester, we pride ourselves on our outstanding reputation for offering legal advice to grandparents from all over the North West, England, and Wales.

 Our knowledgeable solicitors are skilled and empathetic when helping grandparents who are in this unfortunate situation, and we will guide you through your options with empathy.

-First and foremost, the court will not consider specifically the right of a grandparent to see a grandchild, but will look at a case from the point of view of the rights of the child to see their grandparents.
+First and foremost, the court will not consider specifically the right of a grandparent to see or have contact with the children, but will look at a case from the point of view of the rights of the child to see their grandparents.
 Under the laws of England and Wales, grandparents do not have automatic access rights, and they do not have automatic parental responsibility.